ThaMessia/DivineBooter/README.md

 # DivineBooter

-NOTE: **This works only for Vanilla.
+IMPORTANT NOTE: **This works only for Vanilla.
 It might work even for Bukkit/Spigot, but I do not assure it.
 Why does it work only for Vanilla?
 Because the packets that DivineBooter sends are too fast and Bukkit/Spigot blocks them.
 Could I create one for Bukkit/Spigot?
 Yes.
 Will I do it? *No.***